What is the Mediterranean Diet?

 The heart of the Mediterranean nutritional model is enjoying all foods without exclusion, with moderation and balance, and preferably in the company of family and friends.
 For Italians, this isn't just a way of eating; it's part of their cultural heritage and is regarded as one of the best eating styles globally.

-Thanks to the groundbreaking work of Ancel Keys, the Mediterranean diet caught global attention and became the original blueprint for dietary guidelines, not only in the United States but also in various other countries.
+Thanks to the groundbreaking work of Ancel Keys, the Mediterranean diet caught global attention.
+They became the original blueprint for dietary guidelines, not only in the United States but also in various other countries.
 The delightful flavors and strong appeal of the Mediterranean diet have been proven to encourage healthier eating habits in the United States.
 This has led to an increase in the consumption of fresh vegetables, fruits, grains, and olive oil since the early twentieth century.
 Additionally, the influx of significant immigrant populations from Greece, Italy, and Spain to the United States played a key role in popularizing the Mediterranean diet in the country.

 Currently, the Healthy Mediterranean-Style Dietary Pattern is integrated into the 2020–2025 version of the Dietary Guidelines for Americans (page 19) following the trajectory of previous editions.
 This pattern is a variation of the healthy US-style dietary pattern, which reflects the types and quantities of foods commonly consumed by Americans.
 In contrast, the Mediterranean-style pattern emphasizes nutrient-dense forms and appropriate portions.